 11. Get Water-Saving Shower Heads and Faucets

-On top of using less water in the same time span, the most efficient shower heads hold water until they’re fully heated.
+In addition to using less water, the most efficient shower heads hold water until they’re fully heated.
 That means you’ll be saving water when it would otherwise be running and heating up.
 You’ll also be reducing your energy costs by heating less water.

 12. Insulate Your Water Heater and Adjust the Temperature